douglaslloyd/integration-platform-docs/docs/integration-agent/advanced-topics/manual-agent-registration.md

 }
 ```

-## Step 2: Activate Device Code
+## Step 2: Activate the Device Code

-1. Copy the url from Step 1 Response in [verification uri complete]
+1. Copy the url from the Step 1 Response in `[verification uri complete]`.
-2. Paste in a new browser tab and click Enter
+2. Paste in a new browser tab and press Enter.
-3. You will be asked to authenticate with Username and API Password (see Prerequisites)
+3. You will be asked to authenticate with Username and API Password (see Prerequisites above).

 Response:
 ```